tcmacdonald/intro-to-javascript/data/class-one.md

 JavaScript runs "client side"

-JavaScript also runs "server side" (node.js)
+JavaScript also runs "server side" (node.js) <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:
 Here is a picture of this transaction...